ajcr/urn/README.md

          12  29/65
          13  1/5
 ```
 Note that the query keywords such as `FROM` and `WHERE` are not case sensitive.
-Whitespace is also ignored.
+A semicolon `;` ends the query.
+Whitespace is ignored.

-Since we didn't specify a size for our draw, so the program returned all draw sizes with a non-zero probability of meeting the constraints.
+Since we didn't specify a size for our draw, the program returned _all_ draw sizes with a non-zero probability of meeting our constraints.

 By default `urn` returns rational numbers for probabilities.
-If we want to, we can make it show floats by appending `show float`:
+We can make it show floats by appending `show float`:
 ```
-urn> probability draw 1..5 from red=5, blue=7, green=3 where red >= 2 and blue <=5 show float;
+urn> probability draw 1..5 from red=5, blue=7, green=3 where red >= 2 and blue <= 5 show float;
   draw size    probability
 -----------  -------------
           1      0